bclittleua/discobots/README.md

 ## getting started
 1. start with bare_bones
+2. add bot to server with https://discord.com/api/oauth2/authorize?client_id=00000000000000000000&permissions=8&scope=bot 2a.
+Be sure to replace the 00000000000000 with your own client_id
-2. easy to combine these principals once you get the hang of it
+3. easy to combine these principals once you get the hang of it
-3. Feeling lost?
+4. Feeling lost?
 Start here:
    - https://discordpy.readthedocs.io/en/stable/index.html
    - https://discord.com/developers/applications